What is Dual Credit?

 DUO Authentication

-Lake Region State College and the North Dakota University System protect your campus identity and student information through DUO multi-factor authentication, required since January 6, 2020, for accessing Office 365 and sensitive data in ConnectND/Campus Solutions.
+Lake Region State College and the North Dakota University System protect student information with DUO multi-factor authentication.
+This has been required since January 6, 2020, for accessing Office 365 and ConnectND/Campus Solutions.

 LRSC Email